👤 Which are the Forex Trading Styles?

-There are many different styles to trade Forex, according to your individual profile and your trading time horizon.
+There are many different styles for trading Forex, depending on your individual profile and trading time horizon.

 (1) Trading and Technical Analysis

-Technical analysis is widely used among Forex traders as a tool to forecast future currency trends and the optimum entry-exit points.
-Technical analysis involves identifying patterns, determining support and resistance levels, and many other issues.
+Technical analysis is widely used by Forex traders to forecast future currency trends and identify optimal entry and exit points.
+It involves recognizing patterns, determining support and resistance levels, and considering various other factors.

 Here are some technical analysis trading styles: